janheinrichmerker/android-issue-reporter/README.md

     public GithubTarget getTarget() {
         return new GithubTarget("username", "repository");
     }

+    @Override
+    protected void onCreate(Bundle savedInstanceState) {
         // [Optional] Auth token to open issues if users don't have a GitHub account
         // You can register a bot account on GitHub and copy ist OAuth2 token here.
-    @Override
-    public String getGuestToken() {
-        return "28f479f73db97d912611b27579aad7a76ad2baf5";
+        // (See #how-to-create-a-bot-key for further information.)
+        setGuestToken("28f479f73db97d912611b27579aad7a76ad2baf5")

+        // [Optional] Force users to enter an email adress when the report is sent using
+        // the guest token.
+        setGuestEmailRequired(true);

+        // [Optional] Set a minimum character limit for the description to filter out
+        // empty reports.
+        setMinimumDescriptionLength(20);
     }

     // [Optional] Include other relevant info in the bug report (like custom variables)